kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 Yes.
 - API type(s): `policy/v1.PodDisruptionBudget`
-- Estimated increase in size: One boolean field `usePodGroups`.
+- Estimated increase in size: One string field `calculationPolicy`.
 - Estimated amount of new objects: 0.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?